stewcop23/socials-notes/Sugarmountain.md

 With the barkers and the colored balloons
 You can't be 20 on Sugar Mountain
 Though you're thinking that
-You're leavin' there too soon
+You're leaving there too soon
-You're leavin' there too soon
+You're leaving there too soon

 [Verse 2]
 [There's a girl just down the aisle